The panic meter is varied, if you’re a Redskin fan.

 It is certainly possible that Philadelphia is legitimate.
 Carson Wentz was a proven college winner, granted on the FCS level, but still, a championship caliber D-1AA QB.

 Yet, the additions the Philly front office made in the receiving core didn’t do much in this contest.
-The defense was not that impressive and the Redskins didn’t take advantage.
+The defense was not that impressive and the Washington Football Team didn’t take advantage.
 The Eagles had almost 80 yards in penalties.

 There were openings for Washington to utilize.
 They weren’t able to do so.